 Molson Coors Brewing Company (MCBC) is one the world's largest beer makers by market cap.
 Through its subsidiaries including major brewer MillerCoors, MCBC produces nearly 100 million hectoliters (more than 2.5 billion US gallons) of beer a year.
 The beer maker's portfolio of brands is led by Molson Canadian, Miller Lite, and Coors Light.
 MCBC is Canada's second largest brewer by volume, which represents more than 30% of Canada's total beer market sales, and North America's oldest beer company.
 Outside North America MCBC has a significant worldwide presence including the UK's biggest selling beer, Carling, and the top three in market share in their respective segments throughout the region, such as Kamenitza in Bulgaria and Borsodi in Hungary beer, Staropramen.
 MCBC operates as Molson Coors International (MCI) in developing markets.
 The company generates about 70% of total sales from the US.

-The company has seven major brewery/packaging plants in the US, three in Canada, and ten in Europe, six in Canada, and three in India.
+The company has seven major brewery/packaging plants in the US, ten in Europe, three in Canada and three in India.
 It has administrative offices in Chicago, Milwaukee, and Golden, US; Montréal and Toronto, Canada; and Prague, Czech Republic.

 Sales and Marketing